Sweetpotato3/DualGPUOptimizer/README.md

 ```
 # Check which dependencies are missing
-python -m dualgpuopt --check-deps
+python install_deps.py --check

 # Install missing dependencies
+python install_deps.py --all

+# Or use the module-based installer
 python -m dualgpuopt --install-deps

-# Or use the standalone installer
-python install_deps.py --all
 ```

 For manual installation of specific package groups: